-About twenty-eight to thirty million Americans are believed to suffer from specific phobia.
-This number may be low as some people can arrange their life to avoid every having to experience the thing that scares them.
-If you job never requires flying that phobia may not come up.
+About twenty-eight to thirty million Americans are believed to suffer from a specific phobia.
+This number may be low as some people can arrange their life to avoid ever having to experience the thing that scares them.
+If your job never requires flying that phobia may not come up.

 Adults can tell you that this or that scares them.
-Children usually exhibit their fear by their behavior.
-The child may cry, scream, have a tantrum, freeze up or be clingy.
+Children usually exhibit their fear through their behavior.
+The child may cry, scream, have a tantrum, freeze up, or be clingy.
 For all age groups we expect this very specific fear or phobia to have lasted for a while, customarily six months or more.
 This particular “thing” almost always triggers the same fear.

 The list of things that get diagnosed using the DSM is lengthy and even this list is likely not totally inclusive.
 See Coding below for the new improved ICD-10 list.